ejhusom/DeepPower/README.md

 ### Featurize

-This stage consists of three steps:
+This stage consists of these steps:

 1. Remove data that should not be a part of the model:
     - Time (the time of the workout do not matter).
     - Calories.
 Currently the calories are not a part of the model, but might be interesting as target values later on.
+2. Optionally scale input features.
-2. Feature engineering.
+3. Feature engineering.
 Examples:
     - Rolling minimum.
     - Rolling maximum.
     - Rolling range.
-3. Delete features that may be less important, since we prefer a simpler model.
+4. Delete features that may be less important, since we prefer a simpler model.
    This might for example be raw breathing data, if we have engineered features that work better.